The Immaculate Conception and the Faith of the Virgin Mary

 “Nothing will be impossible with God.” ~ Luke 1:37

-God's limitless love is on display at this very moment.
-It is this love that insures that "nothing will be impossible with God".
-This is a type of love the magnitude of which is quite frankly hard to fathom.
-As human beings we live in a world in which love is imperfect, has limits and from time to time disappoints us, perhaps despite the best efforts and intentions of those involved.
-This is why we must seek to view our relationship with God and his unrelenting, unconditional love in a different light, yet another example of attempting to walk the tightrope of living in a finite world with our eyes fixed nonetheless on eternal life and its vast glory.
+As human beings we dwell in a world of imperfect love, love that has limits and from time to time disappoints us, perhaps despite the best efforts and intentions of those involved.
+This is why we must seek to view our relationship with God and his unrelenting, unconditional love in a different light, yet another example of our never-ending struggle to walk the tightrope of living in a finite world with our eyes fixed nonetheless on eternal life and its vast glory.
 This of course takes faith, the kind of faith that Mary displayed upon her visit from the Angel Gabriel, but it also requires a steadfast yearning and desire to know, love and serve God with renewed zeal.
-Through the gift of wisdom, we grow to understand God's loving plan for us, we can come to understand that God knows we are not immaculate and that he does not dwell on our failures and shortcomings, and that he knows our hopes, fears, aspirations and our desire to love and be loved.
+Through the gift of wisdom, we grow to understand God's loving plan for us.
+God knows that we are not immaculate.
+God does not dwell on our failures and shortcomings.
+He knows our hopes, fears, dreams and aspirations as well as our desire to love and be loved.

 The moment we abandon our own misguided will and exhibit the kind of faith that Mary possessed on this fateful day by allowing God to shape and mold us according to his plan, we will have achieved true freedom of heart, mind and soul, much like the Blessed Virgin Mary.